 How do you identify an individual southern right whale?

-The pattern of callosities is unique for each whale and is used by researchers to recognise individual whales.
-These roughened, thickened patches of skin on the whale's head look white against the whale’s black skin; this is because white-coloured whale lice and pale barnacles permanently live on the callosities.
+The pattern of callosities is unique for each whale and is used by researchers to recognize individual whales.
+These roughened, thickened patches of skin on the whale's head look white against the whale’s black skin; this is because white-colored whale lice and pale barnacles permanently live on the callosities.

 Life for a Southern right whale